pybamm-team/PyBaMM/CONTRIBUTING.md

 Each change pushed to the PyBaMM GitHub repository will trigger the test and benchmark suites to be run, using [GitHub actions](https://github.com/features/actions).

 Tests are run for different operating systems, and for all python versions officially supported by PyBaMM.
-If you opened a Pull Request, feedback is directly available on your PR's page.
+If you opened a Pull Request, feedback is directly available on the corresponding page.
 If all tests pass, a green tick will be displayed next to the corresponding test run.
 If one or more test(s) fail, a red cross will be displayed instead.

 Similarly, the benchmark suite is automatically run for the most recently pushed commit.
-Benchmarks results are compared to the results available for the latest commit on the `develop` branch.
+Benchmark results are compared to the results available for the latest commit on the `develop` branch.
 Should any significant performance regression be found, a red cross will be displayed next to the benchmark run.

 In all cases, more details can be obtained by clicking on a specific run.